hpe-storage/scod/docs/learn/persistent_storage/index.md

 You have successfully deployed your first Kubernetes pod.

-With the pod running, we can also log in and explore the pod.
+With the `Pod` running, we can also log in and explore the `Pod`.
 Open a **second** terminal, while keeping the first terminal with `port-forward` active, and run:

 ```markdown
 kubectl exec -it <pod_name> /bin/bash
 ```

-You can explore the pod and run various commands.
-Some commands might not be available within the pod.
+You can explore the `Pod` and run various commands.
+Some commands might not be available within the `Pod`.
 Why would that be?

 ```markdown
 root@first-nginx-pod-8d7bb985-kql7t:/# df -h